Investing in Delaware Statutory Trusts (DSTs) - Things to Consider

 Risk Appetite

 Delaware Statutory trusts are commonly known for the advantage of qualifying as 1031 exchanges.
 DSTs provide an opportunity for investors to explore potential passive real estate investment benefits and possible tax deferral advantages.
 However, they do not come without risks.
-Some of the risks associated with DST investments include illiquidity of property investments, minimal or no control on property investment decisions amongst others.
-Furthermore, like any other type of investment, Delaware Statutory Trusts do not provide guaranteed returns.
+Some risks include illiquidity, limited control over investment properties, and the speculative nature of real estate investments.
+DSTs do not provide guaranteed returns, and their performance depends on real estate market conditions.

 Portfolio composition

-For accredited investors looking to diversify their investment portfolio and add a different asset in their portfolio mix, the DST can be considered as an option.
-While portfolio diversification does not provide a hundred percent protection from investment losses, it is considered an effective strategy for risk management.
+For accredited investors looking to diversify their real-estate investment portfolio and add a different asset in their portfolio mix, DSTs offer an opportunity to invest in commercial real estate, residential properties, and income-producing real estate.
+Though diversification does not eliminate risk, it remains an effective investment strategy for managing risk exposure.

 Through investments in Delaware Statutory Trusts, you can have access to a wide range of property investments such as commercial real estate, retail and residential buildings and also industrial buildings.